mkrapp/mkrapp.github.io/_posts/2016-03-24-building_cesm.md

 ## Tips and Tricks and Errors

-* To make the parallel-netcdf library available to everybody using `homebrew` for Mac OS X I already created a <a href="https://github.com/Homebrew/homebrew-science/pull/3466" target="_blank">PR</a> on Github.
+* To make the parallel-netcdf library available to everybody using `homebrew` for Mac OS X I already created a [PR](https://github.com/Homebrew/homebrew-science/pull/3466) on Github.
 * During the SVN checkout the MCT directory in `models/utils` was not updated.
 You can do so manually by entering `git clone https://github.com/MCSclimate/MCT.git mct` in `models/utils`.
-* Replace `isnanf` with `isnan` in `shr_isnan.c` as described <a href="https://bb.cgd.ucar.edu/porting-error-undefined-symbols-isnanf-shrsisnan-libcsmshareashrisnano" target="_blank">here</a>; other potential errors during that process are listed, explained and resolved <a href="http://hannahlab.org/cesm-common-errors-when-building-cesm-1-2-osx/" target="_blank">here</a>.
+* Replace `isnanf` with `isnan` in `shr_isnan.c` as described [here](https://bb.cgd.ucar.edu/porting-error-undefined-symbols-isnanf-shrsisnan-libcsmshareashrisnano); other potential errors during that process are listed, explained and resolved [here](http://hannahlab.org/cesm-common-errors-when-building-cesm-1-2-osx/).